conservationtechlab/animl-r/README.md

 ## Camera Trap Classification

-Automatic identification of animals within camera trap images or videos.
+Below are the steps required for automatic identification of animals within camera trap images or videos.

+#### 1. File Manifest

-First, build the file manifest:
+First, build the file manifest of a given directory.

 ```R
 imagedir <- "examples/TestData"